Subqueries

 2. Indexing: Ensure that columns used in subquery WHERE clauses are properly indexed for optimal performance.

-3. Execution Order: Subqueries are executed once per statement, not per row.
-This makes non-correlated subqueries efficient.
+3. Execution Order: Non-correlated subqueries are executed once per statement.
+Correlated subqueries are executed once per outer row.

 Limitations